-The graph at the top published by The National Post shows the monthly distribution of sales averaged over 40 years in Toronto.
+This graph, published by The National Post, shows the monthly distribution of sales averaged over 40 years in Toronto.
 The pattern of sales for a typical year resembles two humps of a camel.
 The number of transactions tends to rise beginning in January to the end of March.
 Sales then decline slowly until August, the heart of the summer months.
 They pick up again in September through November then slow down for the holiday season.
 These are average results but there are occasional exceptions.
 We have experienced years where the activity was very high in the summer months for example and in December when real estate activity is usually slow.

 There are other factors that affect the real estate market that are beyond our control: